 \section{Introduction}

-A \gls{dt} of a system can enable a wide range of applications~\cite{mihai2022digital}, being a model that replicates its dynamics and enables experiments, simulations, predictive and counterfactual analyses; however, it must be also maintained up to date with its physical counterpart in real time.
-This requires strict timeliness from the communication system, as well as a consideration of the most valuable information to maintain its alignment~\cite{liu2025when}, so as to provide better awareness of distributed systems.
-This new awareness can be supported and expanded by another key technological trend in the evolution of 6G: \gls{isac} enables the communication infrastructure to simultaneously act as a sensing platform, measuring properties of the physical environment through their effects on the wireless channel~\cite{kaushik2024toward}.
-The ubiquitous sensing capabilities powered by \gls{isac} can provide a significantly expanded real-time environmental awareness.
+A \gls{dt} of a physical system can enable a wide range of applications, such as experiments, simulations, predictive and counterfactual analyses~\cite{mihai2022digital}, through the replication of its dynamics in the digital domain; however, it must be maintained up to date with its physical counterpart in real time.
+This requires strict timeliness from the communication system, as well as a consideration of the most valuable information to maintain its alignment~\cite{liu2025when}.
+This environmental awareness can be supported and expanded by another key technological trend in the evolution of 6G: \gls{isac}, which enables the communication infrastructure to simultaneously act as a sensing platform, measuring properties of the physical environment through their effects on the wireless channel~\cite{kaushik2024toward}.

 There are still several open challenges in the design of \gls{isac} platforms and their integration with \glspl{dt}: providing efficient communication and sensing purposes services requires careful spectrum resource management~\cite{li2023value}.
 Efficiently resource allocation for the \gls{dt} to remain up-to-date while guarantee good sensing performance is an even more complex problem~\cite{wang2025optimal}.
 Distributed systems such as \glspl{wsn} add another dimension to the problem: while centralized scheduling is always a possible solution, the sensors themselves have access to the information they measure, and may have a better idea of its value to the \gls{dt} application~\cite{topbas2025goal}.
-Unfortunately, at the moment, there is a dearth of effective protocols for sensing and data communication that can maintain \gls{dt} models aligned with a precise localization of \glspl{ue}.
+Unfortunately, at the moment, there is a dearth of effective protocols for \gls{isac} that can maintain \gls{dt} models aligned with a precise localization of \glspl{ue}.

 Most existing works on \gls{isac} networks investigates \gls{jrac} in cooperative scenarios, where a \gls{cpu}, acting as an orchestrator, facilitates the coordination between \glspl{ap}~\cite{wang2025cooperative}.
 The focus is on letting the \gls{jrac} algorithms feasible, accurate, and scalable~\cite{Liesegang2026unified}, while the relevance of the sensing information fades into the background.